Skip to main content

 What you'll learn

-• Strategies to handle common scenarios of conditional testing
+• Strategies to achieve conditional testing without relying on the DOM

 Conditional testing refers to the common programming pattern: